 By 1998, millions of viewers were watching the Coca-Cola adverts over the festive season, which meant that over 100 countries had witnessed the big red truck on their screens.

 Each year, the Coca-Cola truck visits more than 40 locations up and down the UK.

 In 2015, there were two trucks – one which started in the South and one which began its journey in the North.
 This was due to the fact that it had been so popular the previous year, and one truck could not visit all the cities alone.

-A famous Coca-Cola advert in 1999 showed a huge fleet of red trucks driving along; however, there were only three trucks which were used during filming.
+A famous Coca-Cola advert in 1999 showed a huge fleet of red trucks driving along; however, there were only three trucks that were used during filming.
 Special effects came into play to make viewers believe that there were hundreds of Coca-Cola trucks.

-Between 2001 and 2007, Coca-Cola stopped using their traditional Christmas campaigns and adverts in the way that everybody had been used to.
+Between 2001 and 2007, Coca-Cola stopped using its traditional Christmas campaigns and adverts in the way that everybody had been used to.
 Due to public uproar, they brought back their famous campaigns, marking the start of the festive season for many people.

 The red truck isn’t just a pretty sight – many families and individuals queue up all day just to get a can of Coca-Cola from the truck itself!